Stability, corners, and other 2-dimensional shapes: Non-standard finite groups and Loeb measures

-is an internal subset of $G\times G$ defined over the same parameters.
+is an internal subset of $G\times G$.
 In particular, every translate (left or right) of an internal set is internal. \item In this particular set-up, \L o\'s's Theorem becomes tautologically immediate: given an internal set $X$ in a non-standard finite group $G= \prod_{n\to\Ult} G_n$, we have that \end{enumerate} \end{remark}

 Every non-standard finite group arising as a limit of finite groups has cardinality continuum and so it has continuum many internal sets.
 However, whenever we restrict our attention to only countably many internal sets non-standard finite groups have the following remarkable property, which in model-theoretic terms is called {\em $\aleph_1$-saturation}.